 With plot points woven so deftly, one could rightly expect an equal amount of care to have been shown to the gameplay.
 Given the fact that so much was carried over from previous releases, I found it a bit shocking that this is where Origins began to take a downward turn.
 Being a prequel, the developers stressed throughout production that the story they were telling was one where Batman, while still completely capable, was still learning, and not as refined as his later incarnation.
 This showed in combat, where more flourish and exaggerated motions resulted in slightly longer move times, which really felt like it added more weight to every blow.

 This change would have been fine, but in doing so, other details were either missed or adjusted.
-I would have called Countering a precisely timed dance in Arkham City; in Origins, it’s a bit of a crap shoot.
-Caught with enough time, it’s easy to stay ahead of the groups that are thrown at you, but the AI feels like it’s been ripped from a Madden game, as thugs are able to take huge, almost Batman-like strides during their animations.
-Where City had moves that would take me out enemy range, allowing me to breathe and prioritize remaining targets, I had to watch my step much more in Origins, with AI taking steps that seemed to be on skates, closing distances they couldn’t before.
+I would have called Countering a precisely timed dance in Arkham City; in Origins, it's a bit of a crap shoot.
+Caught with enough time, it's easy to stay ahead of the groups that are thrown at you, but the AI feels like it's been ripped from a Madden game, as thugs are able to take huge, almost Batman-like strides during their animations.
+Where City had moves that would take me out of enemy range, allowing me to breathe and prioritize any remaining targets, I had to watch my step much more in Origins, with AI movement that seemed to mimic skating, closing distances they couldn’t before.